sathvikswaminathan/sathvikswaminathan.github.io/_posts/2024-08-06-data-migration.md

 The overarching goal of data migration is to ensure data is available in the appropriate memory module in time, preventing compute resources from idling while waiting for the data.

-In this post, I will review the data migration performance on the Intel Sapphire Rapids (SPR) architecture, because that is the only system I have access to.
+In this post, I will review memory bandwidth and data migration performance on the Intel Sapphire Rapids (SPR) architecture, because that is the only system I have access to.

 The SPR system is a dual-socket system, with each socket supporting 56 physical cores, 64 GB on-chip High Bandwidth Memory and 1 TB of DDR DRAM.
 <figure>